elixir-lang/elixir/README.md

 If you have properly set up your dependencies and tests still fail, you may want to open up a bug report, as explained next.

-## Official communication channels

-All interactions in our official communication channels follow our [Code of Conduct][1]:

-* The [official GitHub projects](https://github.com/elixir-lang/) and code reviews.
-* The official elixir-lang mailing lists.
-* The **[#elixir-lang][4]** IRC channel on [Freenode][5].

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by emailing: elixir-lang-conduct@googlegroups.com

-## Bug reports

-For reporting bugs, [visit our issue tracker][2] and follow the steps for reporting a new issue. **Please disclose security vulnerabilities privately at elixir-security@googlegroups.com**.

 ## Proposing new features

 For proposing new features, please start a discussion in the